Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experimental results and analysis

+We further conducted complexity analysis and the comparative results are illustrated on the right side of \Cref{tab:comprehensive-compare}, which reports three key metrics: the number of parameters, FLOPs, and inference time.

+{ ATM-Net achieves an inference speed of 75ms per slice, which is only ~14\% slower than the baseline Swin UNETR (65.87 ms).
+We need to clarify that, the reported 75ms refers to the model forward propagation, including the visual backbone and fusion modules (HASF + CCAE).
+Text prompt generation and BERT encoding are performed offline as one-time operations, and their cost is negligible when amortized across all slices in a volume.} Meanwhile, it delivers substantial accuracy gains: on the SPIDER dataset, its Dice coefficient increases from 66.67\% (Swin UNETR) to 79.39\%, corresponding to an absolute improvement of 12.72\%.
+Compared with the VLM baseline Ariadne’s Thread, ATM-Net also has fewer parameters (64.87 M vs. 115.39 M) and lower FLOPs (623.95 G vs. 634.2 G).
+These results confirm that ATM-Net effectively balances segmentation performance and inference efficiency, achieving significant accuracy improvements while maintaining reasonable computational complexity.

-\subsubsection{Qualitative Results}
+\subsubsection{Qualitative results}

-\textbf{\textit{Detailed qualitative results.}} In Fig.~\ref{fig:qualitative-detail}, we provide qualitative comparisons on detailed segmentation results for a specific slice in both datasets, along with zoom-in views.
-From the red dashed boxes, it can be observed that established MIS methods such as U-Net, Swin UNETR, and specialized solutions such as U-BiseNet and SpineParseNet, struggle to differentiate between close and challenging categories, such as \textit{T12, T12/L1} and \textit{L1}.
+We present qualitative comparisons of segmentation predictions across different sagittal planes in \Cref{fig:qualitative-all}.
+As shown in the figure, our ATM-Net demonstrates significant advantages over the comparison methods in both distinguishing similar categories and capturing segmentation details.
+In \Cref{fig:qualitative-detail}, we further provide a comparison of segmentation predictions for a specific slice in both datasets, along with zoom-in views.
+From the red dashed boxes, it can be observed that classic MIS methods such as UNet, Swin UNETR, spine-specific solutions such as U-BiseNet and SpineParseNet, and VLM baseline Ariadne's Thread, struggle to differentiate between close and challenging categories such as \textit{T12, T12/L1} and \textit{L1}.
 However, ATM-Net exhibits excellent performance in distinguishing these categories.
-A similar situation is evident in the segmentation details outlined by the green dashed boxes, where nearly all comparison methods struggle to provide precise predictions for some tiny and challenging structures, while ATM-Net gives satisfying predictions.
+A similar situation is evident in the segmentation details outlined by the green dashed boxes, where nearly all comparison methods struggle to provide precise predictions for some small and challenging structures, while ATM-Net yields satisfactory predictions.
 These factors demonstrate the efficacy of encoded anatomical text insights in ATM-Net.